 Our favourite rooms

 All the white-walled rooms are simple, spacious and dotted with neutral-hued wooden furniture.
 There’s no sea view from the ground-floor Classic rooms, but they do have their own patios.
-Superior and Junior Suite rooms boast balconies and an eyeful of the Adriatic – we found the perfect panorama looking out from room 208.
+Superior and Junior Suite rooms boast balconies and an eyeful of the Adriatic.

 A pristine, turquoise pool runs the width of the hotel, parallel with the sea.
 A raised sun deck sits at one end; a shallow paddling pool at the other, with plenty of loungers dotted around.
 From here, it's only a few strides to the sea.

 Need a break from poolside lounging?
-Head indoors to the Aqua wellness centre; home to a sauna, an ice waterfall, a Turkish bath, a hydro-massage pool and four treatment rooms offering an extensive menu of massages, facials and beauty treatments.
+Head indoors to the Aqua wellness centre; home to a sauna, steam room, an ice waterfall, a Swedish shower, a jacuzzi and four treatment rooms offering an extensive menu of massages, facials and beauty treatments.

 Puglia’s beauty is best explored by car, so don’t forget that pesky paper part of your driving license for hire purposes.

 There are two Classic rooms specially adapted for wheelchair users and all communal areas are made accessible with ramps.